|Thomas Larson: Short & Long Biography|

 Larson is also the author of The Memoir and the Memoirist: Reading and Writing Personal Narrative, Swallow Press / Ohio University Press, 2007.
 In its fourth printing, this book is the first of its kind to evaluate the dramatic rise of the memoir in the last twenty years and to explore the craft and purpose of contemporary memoir writing.
 The Memoir and the Memoirist has been praised in the San Diego Union-Tribune, ForeWord Magazine, The Writer, Ploughshares, and The Bloomsbury Review.

-Since 2010, Larson has taught, given readings and craft lectures, talked on publishing in the digital age, and worked with thesis and post-thesis graduate students in Ashland University's low-residency MFA Program in Creative Nonfiction, where he is a faculty member.
+Since 2010, he has taught, given readings and craft lectures, talked on publishing in the digital age, and worked with thesis and post-thesis graduate students in Ashland University's low-residency MFA Program in Creative Nonfiction, where he is a faculty member.

 His essay, "Disenthralled: An End to My Heart Disease," appeared in River Teeth, April 2012.

-Larson has led workshops and classes in memoir writing at The Loft in Minneapolis, the Ink Spot in San Diego, the Writer's Workshoppe in Port Townsend, WA, the Lancaster Literary Guild, Lancaster, PA, Ghost Ranch in Santa Fe and Abiquiu, NM, the Writers' Center in Bethesda, MD, and the Hudson Valley Writers' Center, in Sleepy Hollow, NY, and as a visiting writer at the Red Earth MFA Program in Oklahoma City, OK.
-He teaches a online class each year with The Loft Literary Center.
+Larson has led workshops and classes in memoir writing at The Loft Literary Center in Minneapolis, MN; the Ink Spot in San Diego, CA; the Writer's Workshoppe in Port Townsend, WA; the Lancaster Literary Guild, Lancaster, PA; Ghost Ranch in Santa Fe and Abiquiu, NM; the Writers' Center in Bethesda, MD; the Writers' Center in Indianapolis, IN; the Hudson Valley Writers' Center, in Sleepy Hollow, NY; and as a visiting writer at the Red Earth MFA Program in Oklahoma City, OK.